RoBoT095/printnotes/README.md

 Syncthing for android is being discontinued - read [here](https://forum.syncthing.net/t/discontinuing-syncthing-android/23002?ref=news.itsfoss.com), which I personally use.

-I am starting a 'dev' branch while I work a bit more on syncing (been putting it off cuz its drains all my motivation), currently trying to implement FTP as there is a package for it, so I hope it will be easier then messing with Nextcloud webdav.
+I am starting a 'dev' branch while I work a bit more on syncing (been putting it off cuz it drains all my motivation), currently trying to implement FTP as there is a package for it, so I hope it will be easier then messing with Nextcloud webdav.
 I will probably need to add file encryption when syncing, but that is a thought for a later date.

+### (Oct 22, 2024)

+Removed manual saving of notes, decided it wasn't worth it as these are simple notes meaning saving on change is fine, this means that the shortcut ctrl+s on desktop is also removed.
+Changed drawer icon to logo as well.
+If people want it, I can make a toggle is settings to enable and disable auto saving, returning the keyboard shortcuts and save buttons.

 ### (Oct 20-21, 2024)